mankai-chow/FuzzifiED.jl/docs/src/intro.md

 ### Density-density interaction

-The most straightforward way to construct an interaction term is to add a density-density interaction potential $U(r)$.
+The most straightforward way to construct an interaction term is to add a density-density interaction potential with a potential function.
 We note that this is not the simplest construction and we will present the simpler construction in terms of pseudopotentials in the next section.
 ```math
     H_\mathrm{int}=\int\mathrm{d}^2\hat{\mathbf{n}}_1\,\mathrm{d}^2\hat{\mathbf{n}}_2\,U(|\hat{\mathbf{n}}_1-\hat{\mathbf{n}}_2|)n_M(\hat{\mathbf{n}}_1)n_M(\hat{\mathbf{n}}_2)
 ```